 |Unibet Sportsbook||Hard Rock AC||NA||Yes||Yes||$20 + Up to $250 risk-free bet|

-In advance of the 2020-21 college football season you can bet on which team you think might win the National Championship.
-Futures odds change throughout the year as the offseason and season progresses.
-To get the best odds on a National title favorite you’ll need to get your futures bet in fairly early.
+One popular item that you can bet is on the team you think might win the National Championship.
+Futures odds change throughout the year as the season progresses.
+To get the best odds, you’ll need to get your futures bet placed fairly early in the season.

-You can also bet on the potential 2020-21 Heisman Trophy winner.
-Check the current futures odds for both at DraftKings and FanDuel in the tables below.
-Click “Bet Now” to start the sign-up process and claim your free-bet bonus.
+You can also bet on the potential 2020-21 Heisman Trophy winner and several Conference champions.
+Check the current futures odds for all NCAAF futures in our real-time odds feed below.
+Click “Bet Now” to start the sign-up process and claim your free bet bonus.

-There are several basic ways you can bet on college football games at NJ sportsbooks, including:
+There are several ways you can bet on college football games at NJ sportsbooks, including:

-College football futures allow you to pick a team to win its conference or even a national title.
+College football futures allow you to pick a team to win its conference or the national title.
 NJ sportsbooks post college football futures markets before the season and adjust the odds as the season progresses.

 College football parlays allow you to combine two or more basic college football bets into one.
 Parlays offer bigger payouts, but you must win every game in a parlay for it to pay.